Radiation Safety

 Introduction

 The University of Regina is committed to providing a safe and healthy work, learning, and living environment for all members of the University community.
-To meet this commitment, the Radiation Safety Policy and Program (Radiation Safety for Education, Teaching, and Community), and the Laser Safety Program, administered by Health & Safety, Human Resources, provides resources and guidance for the safe and responsible use and management of radiation, radiation-emitting devices, and radioactive materials on campus.
+To meet this commitment, the Radiation Safety Policy and Program, the Safeguards Program, and the Laser Safety Program, administered by Health & Safety, Human Resources, provides resources and guidance for the safe and responsible use and management of radiation, radiation-emitting devices, and radioactive materials on campus.
 The Radiation Safety Policy and its associated Programs form part of the University of Regina Health and Safety Management System.

 Policy